 Say no to refined flour and choose whole grains instead.
 They are loaded with soluble and insoluble fibers, several B vitamins, minerals, and phytonutrients and help your body lower cholesterol and protect your heart against diabetes and diseases.
 Make a conscious choice to replace white bread with whole-grain options, turn to quinoa or brown rice instead of the usual baked potato and buy snacks that are made of whole wheat flour only.

 When your mum forces you to eat broccoli, brussel sprouts, cabbage, cauliflower, kale, and mustard greens you might hate her with a vengeance but your body feels only love for her.
 These vegetables are sources of fiber, vitamins, and minerals and come with several health benefits.
 The next time some Indian superfoods are served to you in a meal, don’t slyly put them back.
 And if you still don’t think you’ll be able to stomach them, just swap these for a tablet of Daily Greens every day.

 Fruits, legumes, tomatoes, fish, eggs, and herbs are also among foods that are great for your body.
-Here’s to hoping you’ll like at least a couple of things from this long list and will add them to your diet.
+Adding these to your diet is a healthy habit to incorporate- one that will go a long way.
+Here’s to hoping you’ll like at least a couple of things from this long list and add them to your daily diet.

 - Lasekan O. Exotic berries as a functional food.
 Curr Opin Clin Nutr Metab Care.
 2014 Nov;17(6):589-95. doi: 10.1097/MCO.0000000000000109.
 PMID: 25159559. (https://pubmed.ncbi.nlm.nih.gov/25159559/)